FastComments/fastcomments-docs/src/content/guides/customizations-and-configuration/items/sso.md

 We can reduce that friction by only having one login flow for your entire site.

 ### How do I get it?
-All account types - from the $4.99/mo plan to the $350/mo plan - get access to SSO.
-As with other features, the Pro plan provides direct development support.
+All account types currently get access to SSO.
+However, the max number of SSO users will vary depending on your package.
+As with other features, the Pro plans and higher provide direct development support.

 Let's compare the options, and then go into details of each.